Bachelor of Science

 Chemical Sciences involves the study of the structure, physical and chemical properties and reactions of elements and compounds.
 Students learn how to apply this knowledge to develop new and useful chemicals such as plastics, fuels and pharmaceuticals, for use in manufacture, medicine and the environment.
 A wide range of professional careers may be sought by graduates including environmental monitoring and control, mining, forensic science, nanotechnology, the pharmaceutical industry, medical and agricultural laboratories, manufacturing, food technology, the chemical industry, research and teaching.

-Choose a major in: Geology or Geophysics/Applied Geology
+Choose a major in: Geology, Geophysics or Palaeontology

 Earth Sciences involves the study of how our planet is built, how it works, its turbulent 4.5 billion year history and how its precious resources can be located and used.
 It also investigates how the fragile landscape and often hazardous natural events must be studied and understood to allow them to be adequately managed.
 Earth Science is one of the most diverse of the sciences covering everything from meteorites to dinosaurs and from gold deposits to volcanoes.
 Graduates may seek a wide range of professional careers in areas including resource management, environmental geology, mineral exploration, organic geochemistry, seismology, geomorphology, palaeontology, industry and fundamental research.